Looking to sign up for your first triathlon? We share everything you need to know to help you have a successful first race.

 While a triathlon-specific (TT) bike or clip-on aerobars are not essential from the get-go, you’ll come to appreciate them over time.
 Set your bike up on a stationary trainer before you hit the open road, allowing you to practice getting comfortable in the aero position and clipping in and out of your pedals to avoid the dreaded “turtle” tip-over.

-Recovery is as critical a component of triathlon as swimming, cycling and running.
+Recovery is as critical a component of triathlon training as swimming, cycling and running.
 “I like to view recovery as a part of your training program.
 It shouldn’t be an afterthought, but a catalyst to help you maximize the yield from the hard work you put into training,” says Matt Dixon, founder and head coach of Purplepatch Fitness.
 “No matter how hard you train, you will not arrive to race day prepared to excel without properly integrated recovery.”
 Dixon explains that recovery is not as simple as lying on the couch or taking a day off from exercise.
 He groups recovery into three main areas, the first being a training plan designed with frequent days of lower-intensity sessions to help your body rejuvenate and be prepared for the key training sessions that allow big fitness gains.
 The second area of recovery involves an athlete’s lifestyle choices, with an emphasis on plenty of sleep and quality nutrition.
-The final component of recovery includes modalities such as compression, massage and stretching.
+The final component of recovery includes modalities such as compression, massage, and stretching.
 “I would not pay too much attention to these,” says Dixon, as their importance pales in comparison to the first two areas.
 “Get the first two right and you will find great consistency in training, experience less fatigue accumulation, and be at much lower risk of injury.
 Not only will you be fit, you will also be prepared.”

 The mental game

 The mental aspect to endurance sports can make or break your race day.
 Wrap your head around having a positive attitude right from the start, regardless of the end result.
 In reality, races rarely go 100 percent to plan, so it’s important to keep in mind that each race is a stepping stone.
-The journey is what triathlon is really all about—the daily personal challenges and milestones, the people you meet and the lessons learned along the way.
+The journey is what triathlon training and racing is really all about—the daily personal challenges and milestones, the people you meet and the lessons learned along the way.
 And improved physical fitness and top-notch race performances don’t hurt either.

 Good to know